 Delivery is guaranteed.
 If your order gets to you in poor condition, or not at all, it’s not your problem, it’s ours.
 Please contact us by e-mail at email@example.com or by phone at 800-525-8086.
 Let us know what the problem is and we’ll take care of it!

 Why did I not receive an e-mailed confirmation of my order?

 Within ten minutes from the time you submit your order you should receive an e-mailed order confirmation.
 These e-mails are sent directly from our bulk e-mail server and may be filtered automatically as Spam or junk mail, depending on your e-mail settings.
 To avoid this happening, please add firstname.lastname@example.org to your address book.
 If you did not receive your e-mail confirmation and would like us to resend it for you, please contact us at 800-525-8086 or e-mail email@example.com.

 Premium QCA Members receive 10% off of all KQ Exclusive Precut Collections!
 This includes all 10” squares, 5” Charm Packs and 2 ½” Strips.
-To receive the discount, log into your QCA account and choose "Deals & Discounts" from the Premium Membership Benefits section to locate the promotional code that will allow you to receive free shipping.
+To receive the discount, log into your QCA account and choose "Deals & Discounts" from the Premium Membership Benefits section to locate the promotional code to apply to your order.
 Please note that only one promotional code can be used at a time at KeepsakeQuilting.com and cannot be combined with other sales or promotions.